KaizeNodeLabs/stark-cairo-nodes/cairo/scripts/even_or_odd/src/even_or_odd.md

 This block uses the is_even function to check if number_1 is even.
 If true, it prints that number_1 is even; otherwise, it prints that number_1 is odd.
 The code demonstrates the use of boolean expressions and conditional statements in cairo to determine whether numbers are even or odd.
 For more on conditional statements: https://book.cairo-lang.org/ch02-05-control-flow.html?highlight=conditional%20statements#using-if-in-a-let-statement

-`println!("condition was true and number_1 = {}", is even!);` The `println!` is an inbuilt function that prints out to the console.
+`println!("is even!");` The `println!` is an inbuilt function that prints out to the console.
 For more on printing: https://book.cairo-lang.org/ch11-08-printing.html

-`"condition was true and number_1 = {}", is even!`  The curly bracket hold the result.

-When this program is run the output in the console shows: condition was true and 4 = is even
+When this program is run the output in the console shows: is even!